elastic/kibana/rfcs/text/0017_url_service.md

 We have identified the following limitations in the current implementation of the Short URL Service:

-1. It exposes only HTTP endpoint API.
-   1. __Will do:__ We will also expose a URL Service client through plugin contract on the server and browser.
-1. It only has 3 HTTP endpoints, yet all three have different paths:
-   (1) `/short_url`, (2) `/shorten_url`; and (3) `/goto`.
-   1. __Will do:__ We will normalize the HTTP endpoints.
-We will use HTTP method "verbs" like POST, instead of verbs in the url like "shorten_url".
 1. There is no migration system.
 If an application exposes this functionality, every possible URL that might be generated should be supported forever.
 A migration could be written inside the app itself, on page load, but this is a